thestormforge/optimize-controller/docs/redskyctl/redskyctl_init.md

 ### Options

 ```
-      --bootstrap-role       Create the bootstrap role. (default true)
+      --bootstrap-role       create the bootstrap role (default true)
-      --extra-permissions    Generate permissions required for features like namespace creation.
+      --extra-permissions    generate permissions required for features like namespace creation
   -h, --help                 help for init
-      --ns-selector string   Create namespaced role bindings to matching namespaces.
+      --ns-selector string   create namespaced role bindings to matching namespaces
-      --wait                 Wait for resources to be established before returning.
+      --wait                 wait for resources to be established before returning
 ```

 ### Options inherited from parent commands

 ```
-      --context string        The name of the redskyconfig context to use.
-NOT THE KUBE CONTEXT.
+      --context name        the name of the redskyconfig context to use, NOT THE KUBE CONTEXT
-      --kubeconfig string     Path to the kubeconfig file to use for CLI requests.
+      --kubeconfig file     path to the kubeconfig file to use for CLI requests
-  -n, --namespace string      If present, the namespace scope for this CLI request.
+  -n, --namespace string    if present, the namespace scope for this CLI request
-      --redskyconfig string   Path to the redskyconfig file to use.
+      --redskyconfig file   path to the redskyconfig file to use
 ```

 ### SEE ALSO